Tanukash12/4Z/README.md

 - Enter different usernames
 - First player waits, second joins → game starts
 - Take turns clicking columns
+- If one of the player leaves the game in between opponent will wait within timout(30sec) and if player do not rejoin then the opponent will win and player will get forfeited.
 ### Human vs Bot
 - Join game alone
-- If no opponent joins within timeout → Bot joins automatically
+- If no opponent joins within timeout(10 sec) → Bot joins automatically

 ### 🏆 Leaderboard API
 - At : http://localhost:5000/api/leaderboard